Exact Detection Thresholds and Minimax Optimality of Chatterjee's Correlation Coefficient: Introduction

 Now consider the statistic given by

 Here $R_{n,(i)}$ is the rank of $Y_{(i)}$.
-Note that this statistic is well-defined if there are no ties among the $X_i$'s.
-For a more general definition of $\xi_n$ that allows for ties, see~\cite[Page 2]{sc_corr}. $\xi_n$ as defined in~\eqref{eq:T_n} has a number of interesting properties which are relevant to us. \begin{enumerate} \item[\textbf{(P1)}] Let $\jtd(\cdot,\cdot)$ denote the density corresponding to the distribution function $\jt(\cdot,\cdot)$, with marginal densities $\mxd(\cdot)$ and $\myd(\cdot)$.
-Then $\xi_n$ converges almost surely to $\xi(\jtd)$ where
+Note that this statistic is well defined if there are no ties among $X_i$'s.
+For a more general definition of $\xi_n$ that allows for ties, see~\cite[Page 2]{sc_corr}.
+For technical convenience, we will work with the above definition of $\xi_n$ instead of the more general definition that takes potential ties into account.
+In particular, we will assume the existence of marginal densities of $X$'s and $Y$'s for the rest of the paper.

-Further $\xi(\jtd)\geq 0$ and it equals \emph{$0$ if and only if $X$ and $Y$ are independent}, and equals \emph{$1$ if and only if $Y$ is a noiseless, measurable function of $X$} (see~\cite[Theorem 1.1]{sc_corr} for details).
-In this sense, $\xi(\cdot)$ as in~\eqref{eq:popdef} is actually a measure of association as it captures independence between $X$ and $Y$ on one hand, and perfect functional relationship on the other. \item[\textbf{(P2)}] Under $\Hy_0$, $\sqrt{n}\xi_n\overset{d}{\longrightarrow}\mathcal{N}(0,2/5)$ (see~\cite[Theorem 2.1]{sc_corr}).
-This motivates a level $\alpha$ test of independence, i.e.,

-where $z_{\alpha}$ is the upper $(1-\alpha)$ quantile of the standard normal distribution. \end{enumerate} From~\cite[Theorems 1.1 and 2.1]{sc_corr} it follows that $\pha$ is consistent against fixed alternatives, i.e., if $\xi(\jtd)>0$ where $\jtd(\cdot,\cdot)$ is fixed and does not change with $n$.
-The next natural question is what happens to these tests under alternatives that converge to the null.
-In other words,

-\emph{``When can $\pha$ distinguish between the null and the alternative if the alternative converges to the null with increasing sample size?''}

-In this paper, we provide an exact answer to this question by characterizing the explicit asymptotic behavior of Chatterjee's correlation $\xi_n$ along general alternatives converging to the null.
-To be more precise, consider the following revised version of problem~\eqref{eq:baseprob}: Consider a \emph{triangular array} of i.i.d. random variables $(X_{n,1}\ccom Y_{n,1}),\ldots ,(X_{n,n}\ccom Y_{n,n})$ from a bivariate density $\jtd^{(n)}(\cdot,\cdot)$ (the joint distribution is no longer fixed but changes with the sample size).
-Consider the testing problem: